romeerez/orchid-orm/docs/src/guide/create.md

 });
 ```

-## selecting relations
+## selecting relations for create

-You can load related data in `create`, `update`, and `delete` methods by chaining `.select()` with relation queries.
+You can load related data in `create` methods by chaining `.select()` with relation queries.

 This is not yet supported for `upsert` and `orCreate`.

-For **create** and **update**, the ORM loads relation data in a follow-up query after the main mutation.
+The ORM loads relation data in a follow-up query after creating records.
 Both queries are wrapped in a transaction to keep the operation atomic and ensure consistent results.

-For **delete**, the approach is different: relation data is loaded in a CTE (Common Table Expression) **before** the table record(s) are deleted.
-This allows returning relation data even after the source row is gone.

 ```ts
 // example: creating multiple orders with their order items,